Combinatorial Markov Search: Related work

+A superprocess or \emph{alternative decision process} consists of a set of Markov Decision Processes (MDPs), which generate costs or rewards with each action taken \citep{nash1973optimal}.
+This differs from our MSPs in the presence of \emph{rewards} as well as costs for advancement, rather than having a final reward for selection of a process.
 Nevertheless, our work is closely related conceptually to work on superprocesses, which generally focuses on sufficient conditions for index theorems (efficient local rules that enable globally optimal algorithms).
-The most famous is the Gittins index~\citep[e.g.]{gittins1979bandit}, but many others along this line have been proposed and studied, some allowing for limited decisionmaking or other relaxations of the bandit setting~\citep{glazebrook1976profitability,whittle1980multi,nash1980generalized,glazebrook1982sufficient,granot1991optimal,glazebrook1993indices,dumitriu2003playing,keller2003branching}.
+The most famous is the Gittins index~\citep{gittins1979bandit}, but many others along this line have been proposed and studied, some allowing for limited decisionmaking or other relaxations of the bandit setting~\citep{glazebrook1976profitability,whittle1980multi,nash1980generalized,glazebrook1982sufficient,granot1991optimal,glazebrook1993indices,dumitriu2003playing,keller2003branching}. \citet{scully2025gittins}'s recent tutorial on the Gittins index also highlights the close connection to the Pandora's Box.

 Applications in AI and reinforcement learning include \citep{brown2013optimal,hadfield-menell2015multi}.
 Our main question is relevant to this literature: we ask, in a somewhat different setting, how to construct robust and approximate local strategies when index theorems are unavailable.

+\citet{guha2013approximation} considers generalizations of the Gittins setting in which an index theorem does not apply, obtaining constant-factor approximations using techniques such as linear programming relaxations. \citet{ma2018improvements} obtains constant-factor approximation algorithms for broad structures of superprocesses in a finite-horizon setting.
+These results can be related to versions of our problem with single selection and where actions always yield rewards, rather than costs as in our model.

-\subsubsection{Prophet inequalities}
+\subsection{Prophet inequalities}